tobiaskraus/immoscout-api/README.md

 # ImmoScout - API

-API Service of ImmoScout project (see scraped results and organize them)
+API Service of ImmoScout project (scrape, see results and organize them)

 ## Getting started